Google's Also Ask: All the Ways to Use These Questions to Improve Your Content Marketing Strategy

 more people also ask

-To get a better understanding of these questions, try running Text Optimizer which uses semantic analysis to predict some searching patterns of your target audience.
+To better understand these questions, try running Text Optimizer, which uses semantic analysis to predict some search patterns of your target audience.
 Google uses a similar algorithm to generate their “People Also Ask” suggestions:

 text optimizer patterns

-Text Optimizer gives a birds-eye view of relevant searching patterns and provides a great starting point for a writer.
-Copy any of these questions and use People Also Ask boxes to extract more related and follow-up questions.
+Text Optimizer gives a birds-eye view of relevant search patterns and provides a great starting point for a writer.
+Copy any of these questions and use the People Also Ask boxes to extract more related and follow-up questions.

 Text Optimizer helps cluster those related questions by topical relevance.
-Once you know those groups, managing endless People Also Ask results become doable!
+Once you know those groups, managing endless People Also Ask results becomes doable!

 Structure Your Content More Effectively